SEO for Ecommerce Product Pages: 10 Effective Tips

 LSI or latent semantic indexing keywords are related keywords or phrases that are synonymous or semantically related to your primary keyword.

 Using images in your content will make the information you present easier to understand and makes your page interesting.
 It also contributes to your page’s overall ranking in SERPs.
-It is ideal for adding the keyword in your image file name, title, and alt text.
+It is ideal to add the keyword in your image file name, title, and alt text.

 Use Alt tags.
-These are the words that appear in an image fails to upload properly on your page.
+These are the words that appear when an image fails to upload properly on your page.
 It is used to describe the image and how it is connected to your content.
-It is also used by crawlers to index your image accurately.
+Crawlers also use this to index your image accurately.

-Use high-quality images and do not forget to compress them before uploading it on your site and properly resizing it to your intended display to make sure that it will not slow down your page’s loading time.
+Use high-quality images and do not forget to compress them before uploading it on your site.
+Properly resize your image to its intended display for faster page load time.

-Aside from images, you can also add videos on your page.
-Video is one of the preferred mediums to consume information online.
-Adding videos in your content will engage your visitors and will increase their dwell time on your page.
+Aside from images, you can also add videos to your page.
+Video is one of the preferred mediums or content to consume information online as it combines auditory and visual senses.
+Adding videos to your content will engage your visitors and increase their dwell time on your page.

 When optimizing your video content, note some basic reminders:

 Putting a video on your website engages viewers more, and helps them understand your content better.

 After site visitors consume your page’s content, they should know what to do next.
 You can help them by having a clear call to action.